SicilyLv/Development-of-Web-based-real-time-communication-system-Python-/README.md

 ## Running the test

-Runn the project in 2 devices or more meantime(It means that there are 2 users online)
+Run the project in 2 devices or more meantime(It means that there are 2 users online)

 ### Break down into end to end test